adiospace/vim-adio/README.md

 Adio is a dark colorscheme for Vim made only for terminals suporting 256 colors.
 Syntax highlighting is based on Monokai colorscheme.

-The colorscheme is 1/3 part of [Adio theme](https://github.com/adrianolaru/adio-theme) for terminals, tmux and Vim.
+The colorscheme is 1/3 part of [Adio theme](https://github.com/adrianolaru/adio-theme), a theme for terminals, tmux and Vim.

 ## Install